tannerdolby/tannerdolby.com/src/writing/angular-node-blog.md

 With Angular, I thought it wouldn't make much sense to create a component for every blog post, that just seems like unecessary work as the only part that really matters is the Markup or `name.component.html` template file.
 Unless you needed the HTML files to have specific metadata then it might make sense to have each post be a full blown component.

-In this project, the `/assets/pages` directory is where all the blog post `.html` files are stored and the `/assets/blog.json` file is where all post metadata lives.
-The `pages` directory will hold every blog posts `.html` file.
+The `/assets/pages` directory in the Angular project is where all the blog post `.html` files are stored and post metadata lives in `/assets/blog.json`.

+The `/pages` directory will hold every blog posts `.html` file.
 If you were thinking about writing a new post, you would first create the file in `/assets/pages` as `some-new-post.html` and give the file some content,

 ```html
 <h1>Welcome to my post!</h1>